fmillion-mnsu/cs480-f23/SYLLABUS.md

 ## Course Description

 This course will go beyond writing, testing and debugging code by introducing you to several aspects of software development that extend beyond coding.
 We will cover topics including source code management and control (Git), DevOps (CI/CD), and containerization.
 We will also discuss the theory behind aspects of software interoperability such as APIs, versioning and cross-platform compatibility.
-C#, Java and Python will be used as necessary for examples, but there will be only minimal coding in this course.
+C&#x266F;, Java and Python will be used as necessary for examples, but there will be only minimal coding in this course.

 The goal of this course is to fill in any gaps in your knowledge of the full Software Development Life Cycle (SDLC).